eq0rip/srijanalaya/wp-content/plugins/easy-wp-page-navigation/readme.txt

 Do it, you won't lose your changes when you update this plugin.

 == Changelog ==
+= 1.4 =
+* Improvement: Data validate & change colors actions

+= 1.3 =
+* Improvement: Allow HTML to custom text for First Page, Last Page, Prev Page, Next Page

+= 1.2 =
+* Fixed: Some bug in front-end
+* Add: Easy to support by one click on plugins page

+= 1.1.1 =
+* Fixed: Easy WP Page Navigation on mobile

+= 1.1 =
+* Tweak: Some CSS page numbers
+* New: Add multiple styles for plugin

 = 1.0 =
 * Just release 1.0